GustavoRP/CFCP/README.md

 ### What is this repository for? ###

-This repository is for IA369Z class at FEEC-UNICAMP (2017/1) where the goal is to have a reproducible paper.
-You can read the PDF [here](deliver/paper_010617.pdf).
+This repository is for a executable version off a SPIE paper "Automatic callosal fiber convergence plane computation through DTI-based divergence map"

 /figures contains the images to the executable paper.